 The Glen's sense of place largely arises from its unique setting along the Credit River.
-As a result of its location, natural features contribute to the character of the area.
+As a result of its location natural features contribute to the character of the area.
 The Public Realm Design Guidelines provide advice and ideas for reinforcing the Glen's identity through streetscape elements such as signage, furniture, lighting, etc., for protecting and enhancing natural areas, for designing welcoming gathering places and lastly for improving the pedestrian experience within the Hamlet.
-Within the Glen, key public realm areas include the following

-- a) Public lands at the intersection of Confederation Street and Main Street; - b) Public lands at the intersection of Main Street and Prince Street; - c) Glen Williams Park; and - d) The Credit Valley Footpath (The Bruce Trail).
+Within the Hamlet there are a few key public realm areas including: public lands as the intersection of Confederation Street and Main Street; public lands at the intersection of Main Street and Prince Street; Glen Williams Park; and the Credit Valley Footpath (The Bruce Trail).
+The design guidelines in this section are largely intended for use by the Town of Halton Hills and other public bodies due to public ownership and stewardship of a large proportion of the public realm in the Hamlet.